xxshady/dylib-reload/README.md

 TODO: non dev mode?
 TODO: check crate (workspace?) version as well

-TODO: what if wrong host crate or module crate "version" will be used?

 TODO: document thread-locals destructors behavior on library unload,
       whats allowed and whats not, for example allocations in destructors on windows